GuerillaSports/CDNFlow/README.md

 src/
-├── global/                  # Centralized event handler and utility functions │   ├── functions.ts         # global functions to be executed on every page │   ├── utils.ts             # global functions to be executed on every page
+├── global/                  # Centralized event handler and utility functions │   ├── functions.ts         # global functions to be executed on every page │   ├── utils.ts
 │   ├── colors/              # Global function components
 ├── pages/                   # Page-specific directories
 │   ├── articles/
 │   │   └── init.ts          # Functions for /articles page
-├── main.ts                  # Main entry point that sets up the event listeners ├── dist/                    # Output for built files (for CDN delivery) │   ├── bundle.js            # What the CDN Delivers
+├── main.ts                  # Main entry point that sets up the event listeners dist/                        # Output for built files (for CDN delivery) ├── bundle.js                # What the CDN Delivers
 ```

 ## How It Works